 There are a couple of recent changes that have made for easier travels to Argentina, especially for US citizens.
 First, the reciprocity fee for US citizens has been revoked in 2016 saving us $320.

 Unlike TDP or the Glaciar Perito Moreno entrance near El Calafate (ARS$500 for General Foreigners), there was no park fee of any sort for Parque Nacional Los Glaciares near El Chaltén.
-Even the campsites were first come, first serve without any fees.
+Even the campsites were free and first come, first serve.
 That makes trekking very affordable if you have your own equipment.

 For communication purposes, I had google fi (my referral link) which worked through our flights across 3 different countries.
 However as expected, I lost signal when we reached remote El Chaltén.
 Our hotel did have decently reliable wifi near the common area for browsing and researching.